James Renwick (Covenanter): Trial and execution

 The monument marks Renwick's burial-place, being fixed to the wall close to the spot where criminals were interred.

 Renwick was thereupon sentenced to die by hanging.
 The sentence was carried out on 17 February 1688, in the Grassmarket, Edinburgh.
 Following his execution, Renwick's head and hands were severed and affixed to the gates of the city.

-Before the year was out, the Stuarts were in exile, and the persecution of Covenanters was over, although this was replaced from 1689 onwards by persecution of Episcopalians.
+Before the year was out, James VII was in exile, and the persecution of Covenanters was over, although this was replaced from 1689 onwards by persecution of Episcopalians.
 The Covenanters saw his death as the herald of a more gracious day.
 "He was of old Knox's principles," his adversaries said, when they noted his unassailable steadfastness.
 But we may take our farewell of him in words which were written by one who loved him dearly: "When I speak of him as a man, none more comely in features, none more prudent, none more heroic in spirit, yet none more meek, more humane and condescending.
 He learned the truth and counted the cost, and so sealed it with his blood."

 An ‘Elegie’ on his death, by Shields, was published in Edinburgh, in 1688.
 A monument to his memory has been erected near his birthplace.
 Renwick seems to have published nothing, but after his death was issued ‘A Choice Collection of very valuable Prefaces, Lectures, and Sermons, preached upon the Mountains and Muirs … transcribed from several Manuscripts,’ &c.
 To the fourth edition (Glasgow, 1777, 8vo) were added his ‘Form and Order of Ruling Elders,’ and other pieces.
 It may be noted that ‘prefaces’ are exhortations before prayer.
 In the John Rylands Library at Manchester is a manuscript volume containing transcripts of letters by Renwick and others, made soon after his death.